fjoe88/hugo_blog/content/post/2020-09-15-r-how-to-filter-a-dataframe-by-first-row-with-value-by-group-s.en.md

 # 5    c   1  foo
 ```

-Online searches didnt really result in great successes thus I decide to write up a custom solution, to start of I need to have a simple function that returns boolean results of if the input object is NULL, NA or simply empty strings or multiple spaces - and I need the function to be vectorized.
+My attempt for a made-ready solution online didnt end up with great successes, therefore I decide to write up a custom solution.

+To start off I need to have a simple function that returns boolean results of if the input object is NULL, NA or simply empty strings or multiple spaces - and I need the function to be **vectorized**.

 And NULL really made things more complicated.